Skip Navigation Links

 3. A meal period is usually not provided if the employee is scheduled to work 5 or fewer hours a day, however; the employee's request for one may be granted at management's discretion.

-4. A meal period may not be skipped at the discretion of the employee in order to shorten the length of the work day.
+4. A meal period may not be skipped at the discretion of the employee in order to shorten the length of the workday.

-5. Employees who are required by their supervisors to work through their meal period must be given a meal period later in the same workday, be dismissed from duty an equivalent period of time at the end of the workday, or be compensated for working during the meal period.
+5. Employees who are required by their supervisors to work through their meal period must be given a meal period later in the same workday, be dismissed from duty an equivalent period of time at the end of the workday or be compensated for working during the meal period.

 2. Breaks –